Sentence Reassessment on Appeal

 In most cases, the appellate panel makes their own reassessment.
 When this happens, most frequently the panel finds the same sentence to be appropriate and affirms it.
 Here are several examples of from opinions.

 Many times when the appellant gets relief it is what we call Pyrrhic relief.
-For example, some months cut from the confinement sentence, but the appellant has already served to their MRD and has been released from confinement.
+For example, some months cut from the confinement sentence.
+But usually the appellant has already served their minimum required confinement and has been released from confinement.
 Your military defense counsel should advise of these actions and opportunities at the time of your trial.
+I recently filed a brief with the Air Force Court of Criminal Appeals for sentence appropriateness.
+When I filed the brief I also filed a motion for expedited review; if the court agrees, there is a chance that a favorable decision will come out in time for the client to be released early.
+To me, that would be meaningful relief.